BanklessTimes

 Why the Crypto Crash is Happening

-Data show that the Coinbase Premium Gap has continued falling, a sign that demand from American investors has dried.
-Also, more data shows that spot Bitcoin and Ethereum ETF outflows have continued rising this year, while the futures open interest has dropped.
+Data show that the Coinbase Premium Gap has continued to fall, a sign that demand from American investors has dried up.
+Also, more data show that spot Bitcoin and Ethereum ETF outflows have continued to rise this year, while futures open interest has dropped.

 READ MORE: XRP Price Prediction Ahead of Permissioned DEX Launch

-An attack on Iran will have major implications, including an inflation surge, which will make it hard for the Federal Reserve to cut interest rates more times as expected.
+An attack on Iran will have major implications, including an inflation surge, which will make it hard for the Federal Reserve to cut interest rates more times than expected.

-Bitcoin and other altcoins have not become good hedges against currency debasements as it has remained under pressure even as the US dollar has crashed.
+Bitcoin and other altcoins have not proven effective hedges against currency debasement, as they have remained under pressure even as the US dollar has crashed.

-Most recently, Bitcoin and crypto prices have dropped because of the stalled CLARITY Act, which aimed to make clear the roles between the SEC and the CFTC.
+Most recently, Bitcoin and crypto prices have dropped due to the stalled CLARITY Act, which aimed to clarify the roles of the SEC and the CFTC.

 Will the Crypto Market Recover?

-The question among analysts and traders is whether the crypto crash will end and a new bull run starts.
+The question among analysts and traders is whether the crypto crash will end and a new bull run will start.
 For one, all the recent recovery attempts have become dead-cat bounces.

-History shows that Bitcoin and other altcoins go through boom and bust phases.
-In a recent note, Tom Lee pointed to the fact that the Ethereum price has had eight major drawdowns of 50% and above since 2018.
+History shows that Bitcoin and other altcoins go through boom-and-bust cycles.
+In a recent note, Tom Lee noted that the Ethereum price has experienced eight major drawdowns of 50% or more since 2018.
 Bitcoin has had similar crashes over time.

 All these coins often crash and then bounce back, often in a V-shaped recovery.
 For example, Ethereum bottomed at $1,385 in April last year and then rebounded to nearly $5,000 a few months later.

 Therefore, history shows that crypto prices always bounce back.
 The challenge, however, is that there is no clear catalyst that will boost prices this year.
-For example, Bitcoin and Ethereum emerged from a crash in April after Trump hinted that he was negotiating his reciprocal tariffs.
+For example, Bitcoin and Ethereum recovered after a crash in April, following Trump’s hint that he was negotiating reciprocal tariffs.

 As such, there is a likelihood that Bitcoin, Ethereum, and the broader crypto market will remain under pressure in the coming months until a clear catalyst emerges.